14Deep/SLAE/README.md

 # SLAE

-This will contain code from the SLAE course by SecurityTube.
-Further ASM programs created as part of learning will also be included heavily commented for future reference.
+This repo contains code written for the SecurityTube Linux Assembly Expert (SLAE) course.
+All created programs for this course are heavily commented with full write ups found within my blog.